PyWavelets/pywt/doc/source/ref/cwt.rst

 Wavelet Transform, including topics such as statistical significance, the following well-known article is highly recommended:

-`C. Torrence and G. Compo: "A Practial Guide to Wavelet Analysis", Bulletin of the American Meteorological Society, vol. 79, no. 1, pp. 61-78, January 1998 <https://paos.colorado.edu/research/wavelets/bams_79_01_0061.pdf>`_
+`C. Torrence and G. Compo: "A Practical Guide to Wavelet Analysis", Bulletin of the American Meteorological Society, vol. 79, no. 1, pp. 61-78, January 1998 <https://paos.colorado.edu/research/wavelets/bams_79_01_0061.pdf>`_

 The ``cwt`` Function